Creating value for Canadians

 Chair of the Audit Committee

-Ms. Damley is a Chartered Financial Analyst Charterholder, as well as Chartered Professional Accountant (Canada) and Chartered Accountant.
-She holds an Honours Bachelor of Science and a Master of Business Administration from the Rotman School, both from the University of Toronto.
+Ms. Damley is a Chartered Financial Analyst and a Chartered Professional Accountant.
+She holds an Honours Bachelor of Science and a Master of Business Administration from the University of Toronto.

 Sandra Rosch